Sun & Skin News

 Skin Cancer Is… Preventable

 James Doherty“Skin cancer is one of the cancers we can prevent through knowledge.
 No tan is worth the risks.
-I’m someone who always got color without getting sunburn and it still got me.” – James Doherty, actor, Instagram follower of The Skin Cancer Foundation
+I’m someone who always got color without getting sunburn and it still got me.” – James Doherty, actor, Instagram follower, and skin cancer warrior

 Ron Licciardi“The sun is not your friend.
 Check your skin and protect it from the sun.
 Get yourself examined professionally once a year.
-It could make the difference between life and death.” – Ron Licciardi, retired NYPD detective, social media influencer and follower of The Skin Cancer Foundation
+It could make the difference between life and death.” – Ron Licciardi, retired NYPD detective, YouTube influencer and skin cancer warrior

-Photo of Chrissy, melanoma survivor“If there’s anything you can do to prevent skin cancer, you should just do it.” – Chrissy Carbone, melanoma survivor
+Photo of Chrissy, melanoma survivor“If there’s anything you can do to prevent skin cancer, you should just do it.”
+Chrissy Carbone, melanoma warrior

 Skin Cancer Is… Curable When Found and Treated Early